 Halle was a reporter for the Sarasota (Fla.)
 Herald-Tribune for four years before joining PublicSource in February 2012.
 She became PublicSource’s managing editor in 2015.
 The Erie, Pa., native is a graduate of Pennsylvania State University and a proud Daily Collegian alumna.
 Halle has won several awards for her journalism; most notably, she was named a 2016 finalist for the prestigious Livingston Awards for Young Journalists for a series on psychotropic drugs prescribed to juvenile offenders.
 She was honored in 2015 with a national Sigma Delta Chi award from the Society of Professional Journalists for a story about a couple with disabilities.

 Some of her favorite activities include fishing, hiking, cuddling with her standard schnauzer, Dexter, and watching Star Trek.
 She is a member of the Institute for Nonprofit News’ Emerging Leaders Council and is also a graduate of the Leadership Development Initiative, a program of Leadership Pittsburgh.
+In 2017, the Institute for Nonprofit News selected Halle as one of 10 Emerging Leaders in U.S. nonprofit journalism.

 Feel free to contact Halle with story tips and ideas, questions or concerns.